Selling on Google

 How can I sell on Google Express ?

 You need to have a Google merchant account with products loaded to it, in order to apply for Google Express.
 It is simple and free to create it – click here.

 Then, in order to sell on Google Express you need to be accepted to the marketplace.
-Fill out this form (link to Google official website) to show an interest in joining the program.
+Fill out this form to show an interest in joining the program.

 If you are interested in connecting your Google Actions account to your GeekSeller account, please contact us.

 If you are interested in using GeekSeller for Google Actions, please contact us at firstname.lastname@example.org